Warlord77/LugBot/README.md

 # LugBot
-A Telegram bor for ILUG-D telegram group .
-Made to create our life easy
+A Telegram bot which lives in ILUG-D telegram channel.
+Created to make our life easy.